Yolo Vision Shenzhen

 Super Resolution

-• vs. Standard Generative AI: While SR uses generative models, it is distinct from text-to-image generative AI (like creating art from a prompt).
-SR is strictly conditional; it must respect the spatial structure and content of the input image, whereas generative art creates entirely new scenes.
+• vs. Generative AI (Text-to-Image): Although SR often uses generative models, it is distinct from generative AI tools that create new images from text prompts.
+SR is strictly conditional; it must respect the structural content of the input image, whereas generative art tools synthesize entirely new scenes.

 import cv2